 The redneck solution (pillow and duct-tape) got me through last season, but that’s just embarrassing.
 Given all the constraints (not be an ankle-biter, not require major surgery, not be too expensive, not be ugly), the answer took longer than expected to emerge… but it was my favorite sort of fix: use something already in stock!

 All it took was a pair of Southco soft draw latches:

-These things are great (and available from McMaster-Carr) – they are soft and pliable, easy to use, and even look pretty good.
+These things are great – they are soft and pliable, easy to use, and even look pretty good.
 Technically, they are not pulling in the right direction for use on drawer faces, but I’m confident that the problem is solved.

 Speaking of problems, I’m dealing with a couple of lighting issues.
-The first is the wimpy solar LED RailLight that not only rusts in a single season, but has poor-quality mounting hardware, batteries that don’t make it through the night, and non-marinized components.
-One of mine came with a cracked globe and missing screw… I would call this a good idea cheesily implemented, and thus a waste of money.
-I thought I was going to relocate my pair to the garden after deciding they aren’t boat-worthy, but they didn’t survive being wet and neither works… so off they go to the dumpster after I harvest the little solar cells:
+The first is the junk “Solar LED RailLight” that not only rusts in a single season, but has poor-quality mounting hardware, batteries that don’t make it through the night, and non-marinized components.
+One of mine came with a cracked globe and missing screw… I would call this a good idea cheesily implemented, and is thus a total waste of money.
+I thought I was going to relocate my pair to the garden after deciding they aren’t boat-worthy, but they didn’t survive being wet and neither one works… so off they go to the dumpster:

 The second lighting-related annoyance is actually from a manufacturer that I have respected for years – AquaSignal.
 I used their lights on the Microship with Luxeon LED retrofits and 350 mA constant current sources, and naturally looked to their new Series 32 when preparing to replace the old incandescents.